Eucalyptus eremophila subsp. eremophila - Sand Mallee

 Eucalypts can be very tricky to identify as they often vary over their range, making comparisons with photographs taken elsewhere, quite confusing.
 Eucalyptus eremophila subsp. eremophila is the only subspecies in the Esperance district; the other being subsp. pterocarpa that is restricted to the Hyden region and much rarer.
 Basically, Eucalyptus eremophila subsp. eremophila has 7-9 clustered flowers on a (mostly) down-curved flat peduncle (stalk).
 The operculum (cap covering stamens) is commonly long and horn-shaped, but can also be rounded at the base.

-Another important identification feature is the time of flowering (August to December), as other similar species tend to be later.
+Another important identification feature is the buds, which are generally between 2.5 and 4 cm (1"-1.5") in length.
 Eucalyptus eremophila subsp. eremophila prefers a well-drained sandy loam, but often overlying granite, gravel, clay or limestone.
 Average rainfall is mostly between 20-40 cm (8”-16”) per annum, which compliments its species name of ‘eremophila’ meaning desert loving.

 The genus Eucalyptus belongs to the large and diverse Myrtaceae family.